khalifehbasiri/leetbridge/README.md

 - Captures the language and exact source code only when the user submits it.
 - Syncs accepted solutions directly from Chrome to GitHub.
 - Prevents duplicate syncs using LeetCode submission IDs.
-- Maintains problem READMEs and a repository-wide solution index.
+- Maintains problem READMEs and a repository-wide, clickable solution archive.
-- Generates a polished progress card with difficulty and language summaries for the solutions repository.
+- Generates matching Progress, Languages, and Difficulty SVG cards without relying on an external statistics service.
+- Builds the solution archive from reusable SVG components while keeping problem and solution-file links clickable.
 - Imports the latest accepted historical solution for each problem and language.
 - Rebuilds the root README from solution folders when recovery is needed.
 - Includes Auto Sync and README update controls in the popup.